rated-network/coding-challenge/README.md

 ## Guidelines

-This solution should consist of 4 parts:
+This solution should consist of 5 parts:

 1. Assuming block length is 13 seconds, compute the approximate execution timestamp of each transaction.
 2. Compute the gas cost of each transaction in Gwei (1e-9 ETH).
 3. Using [Coingecko's](https://www.coingecko.com/en/api/documentation) API, retrieve the approximate price of ETH at transaction execution time and compute the dollar cost of gas used.
+4. Populate a local database with the processed transactions.
-4. Implement an API endpoint in a framework of your choosing that serves the following:
+5. Using the database in part 4, implement an API endpoint in a framework of your choosing that serves the following:

 ```
 GET /transactions/:hash